nishanthkumarpathi/sre-training-openbatch/src/k8s-storage/persistent-volume-claim.md

 # Persistent Volume Claim

-If properties not matches or Persistent Volume is not available for the Persistent Volume Claim then it will display the pending state.
+In this section, we will take a look at Persistent Volume Claim

+Now we will create a Persistent Volume Claim to make the storage available to the node.

+Volumes and Persistent Volume Claim are two separate objects in the Kubernetes namespace.

+Once the Persistent Volume Claim created, Kubernetes binds the Persistent Volumes to claim based on the request and properties set on the volume.

 ### Persistent Volume